isomerpages/tp-studentservices/index.md

 image: /images/SSD_Banner05.png
 permalink: /
-notification: Dear customers, on 8 Nov 2024, our in-person assistance and collection services will resume after 3 p.m.
+notification: Dear customers, on 8 Nov 2024, our in-person assistance and collection services will resume after 3 pm.
 If you need to reach us, please send your inquiry to studentservices@tp.edu.sg.
 Thank you.
 sections:
   - hero: